marverenic/HeterogeneousAdapter/README.md

 ```

 ## Enhanced ViewHolder
-HeterogeneousAdapter uses a subclass of `RecyclerView.ViewHolder` with one additional method – `onUdpdate(T data, int position)`.
+HeterogeneousAdapter uses a subclass of `RecyclerView.ViewHolder` with one additional method ï¿½ `onUdpdate(T data, int position)`.
 This puts the responsibility of updating views on the ViewHolder instead of the adapter, which removes the need for an `onBindViewHolder` method in the Section class.

 ## Creating Sections
 Each Section acts like a RecyclerView with one kind of item.
 Many of the methods required to implement a Section are the same from RecyclerView.Adapter.
-There are two basic types of Sections that are available out-of-the-box – List Sections and Singleton Sections.
+There are two basic types of Sections that are available out-of-the-box ï¿½ List Sections and Singleton Sections.

 ### List Sections
 List Sections are a generic Section designed to be used on data that is stored in a `List`.
 This class has one abstract method, `createViewHolder`, which behaves exactly like `RecyclerView.Adapter.createViewHolder()`.
 The Section holds a reference to the data items, which HeterogeneousAdapter will automatically send to the ViewHolder.